h4jwm4/nuxt-ecommerce/README.md

 # Nuxt 3 Ecommerce Web App

-A e-commerce web application built with Nuxt 3 and Nuxt UI
+An e-commerce web application built with Nuxt 3 and Nuxt UI

 ## Setup